 No Products in the Cart

-Terre a Terre Crayères Reserve 2016 is the top wine from Xavier Bizot and the Terre a Terre team.
+Terre à Terre Crayères Reserve 2016 is the top wine from Xavier Bizot and the Terre à Terre team.
 It's not often through a wine career that you get to taste multiple premium vintages from when the wine is first released.
-The is a French take on one of the most iconic varietal blends in the world.
+This is an Australian take on one of the most iconic varietal blends in the world.

-Let's start with the harvest, it's done by hand at three different times.
+Let's start with the harvest - it's done by hand at three different times.
 The Shiraz is picked first and makes up 68%.
-Cabernet France, which makes up 16% of the blend is picked second and finally the Cabernet Sauvignon which is 16% of the blend.
+Cabernet Franc, which makes up 16% of the blend is picked second and finally the Cabernet Sauvignon which is 16% of the blend.
 The growing season for this vintage was the warmest and driest on record.
 Yields were kept to 6 tonnes per hectare by good and balanced crop management.